 “Tell me everything.”

-Leo went still beside her.
+Leo went very still beside her.

 Vittoria did not.